 Planning, implementation, evaluation and improvement of systems, policies and procedures.
 Understanding, assessment of conformance to and design regulatory frameworks, accountabilities and standards for policies & activities:

-- knows or knows how to find out about laws, guidelines and policy.
+- Knows or knows how to find out about laws, regulations, schedules, codes, guidelines and policy.

 An ecology degree or a degree with a substantial ecological component will generally constitute the minimum requirement.
 In the case of the latter, further information verifying the ecological content must be provided (e.g. a transcript or academic record).
 In exceptional circumstances, ten years of appropriate work experience may be submitted in lieu of a suitable tertiary qualification.